DinMo

 3. Activate Your Data

-This crucial step involves synchronising segmented data with business tools so that they can be used (e.g., for audience strategies).
+This crucial step involves synchronising segmented data with business tools so that they can be used, for example, for audience strategies.

 Reverse ETL tools have specialised in this specific step, enabling the sending of all data to third-party platforms.